MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-preview-and-customize-app-manifest.md

    :::image type="content" source="../assets/images/teams-toolkit-v2/teams toolkit fundamentals/select-env1.png" alt-text="Screenshot is an example of showing the selection of local in the environment.":::

-The following steps help to preview local manifest file by using **Zip Teams metadata package** option:
+To preview local manifest file by using **Zip Teams metadata package** option:

 1. Select `manifest.template.json` file.